 Cats also groom themselves, so they don’t need frequent baths.
 They’re very self sufficient.

-16. Cats Actually Lower Stress and Improve Your Physical Health
+16. Cats Actually Lower Stress & Improve Your Physical Health

 Believe it or not, cats can be good for your health!
 Petting a cat can lower your blood pressure.

-Some research indicates that having a cat can even lower your risk of heart disease, your risk of stroke, and decrease the number of times that you have to visit a doctor.
+Some research indicates that having a cat can even lower your risk of heart disease or stroke and decrease the number of times that you have to visit a doctor.

 17. Having A Cat Can Improve Your Mental Health, Too